amabdallah/WaM-DaM/03WaM-DaM_Schema/Setup_Your_WaMDaM.md

 ##A. Setup a SQLite database with a blank WaM-DaM instance

 If you dont have SQLite Add-on Manager installed on Firefox, first, follow the <a href="https://github.com/amabdallah/WaM-DaM/blob/master/02UseCases/UseCasesFiles/UseCasePage/SQLite_Instructions.md" target="_blank"> instructions </a> to set up SQLite manager.
+Then follow these steps to create a new blank WaM-DaM database and load your data into it using Matlab and the Excel blank workbooks.

 1. Add your new Database in SQLite Manager
 <img src="https://github.com/amabdallah/WaM-DaM/blob/master/03WaM-DaM_Schema/Sceenshots/SQLite4.png" alt="alt text" width="350" height="280"><img src="https://github.com/amabdallah/WaM-DaM/blob/master/03WaM-DaM_Schema/Sceenshots/SQLite5.png" alt="alt text" width="350" height="280">